forta-network/starter-kits/scam-detector-py/README.md

 ## Labels

-The Scam Detector bot emits labels for identified scammer EOAs and contract addresses.
+The Scam Detector bot emits labels for identified scammer EOAs and contract addresses and Urls.
 The label will contain the following information:
-- label/entity - the address (either EOA or contract address)
+- label/entity - the address (either EOA or contract address) or Url
-- label/entityType - EntityType.ADDRESS
+- label/entityType - EntityType.ADDRESS or EntityType.Url
 - label/confidence - a confidence score from 0-1.0 with 1.0 being most confident the label is correct
 - label/remove - a flag indicating whether the label is being added or removed
 - label/label - a string denoting the label that was placed on the entity.
 It currently is set to 'scammer'
 - label/metadata/bot_version - version of the bot when the label was added
 - label/metadata/threat_category - (see below)
-- label/metadata/address_type - EOA or contract
+- label/metadata/address_type - EOA or contract (addresses only)
 - label/metadata/logic - (passhthrough, ml, manual)
 - label/metadata/threat_description_url - URL that describes the threat_category in more detail